(Return to Page 1)

 After spending my whole time in rural areas, I spend the last night at the attractive city spot Hotel Pereira.
 I hit the town with my travel mates and plow through a few bottles of Ron Viejo de Caldas at a Pereira nightclub, local music and reggaeton taking turns thumping on the sound system until the wee hours.
 Fortunately, it’s very easy to find a few cups of strong coffee the next morning…

 If you go

-The best places to stay in Manizales are the business favorite Hotel Carretero in the center or Termales del Otoño outside the city, with hot springs water piped into pools within a village-like setting.
+The best place to stay in Manizales are the business favorite Hotel Carretero in the center.

 Hotel de Pereira is the best city hotel in the region, with designer furniture, a fetching restaurant, and contemporary rooms.

 See our Hotel Sazagua review for a detailed look at the best luxury hotel in the Coffee Triangle, a boutique hotel with a strong sense of style, an impressive spa, and an ambitious restaurant.

 English proficiency is not a strong point in this region, so book through Colombia 57 to have a guide at hand if you don’t speak any Spanish.

 Unless you’ve been to Israel, you have never encountered airport security like you’ll see in central Colombia.
 To be safe, allow three hours to get through the gauntlet.